AndreasHeese/helloWorldJS/README.md

 > This branch is just a test case for the `scrollIntoView` function and smooth scrolling.
 > You don’t want this branch and I may delete it when the test is done.

-I'm just starting to discover Saxon JS and stumbled upon this project when searching for a "hello world" example.
+I'm just starting to discover Saxon JS and stumbled upon this project when searching for a Browser "hello world" example.
 To grasp the basics, I chopped off everything dispensable, especially concerning the mentioned test case.
 So yes, I do want this code and it shouldn't be deleted.
-Maybe I missed something, but I didn't find another Saxon JS 2 "hello world".
-So at least for me, it's to be found here.
+Maybe I missed something (actually I have, the forked repository also had a stripped branch), but I didn't find another Saxon JS 2 "hello world".
+So at least for me, it's saved here.

 The docs folder contains the example including the compiled XSLT file and the Saxon JS 2 file to experience the [index.html](https://andreasheese.github.io/helloWorldJS/) working.
 It's not really documentation, but it's on GitHub Pages.